 *This incident report is ONLY to report student-related incidents.
 Only current students, faculty, or staff may file this form.

-In accordance with the Higher Education Act of 1965, as amended, Arizona Western College has complied information on completion/graduation and transfer rates for student athletes meeting specific criteria.
+In accordance with the Higher Education Act of 1965, as amended, Arizona Western College has compiled information on completion/graduation and transfer rates for student-athletes meeting specific criteria.
 Any questions on the report can be directed to:

 Office of Institutional Effectiveness, Research, and Grants